-Currently the Director of New Works at Kansas City Repertory Theatre, Lisa was thrilled to produce the 4th annual Origins KC New Works Festival.
+Currently the Director of New Works at Kansas City Repertory Theatre, Lisa was thrilled to produce the 4th annual Origins KC New Works Festival and will produce the 5th Festival in March 2020.
 Alongside Angel Desai and Grace Zandarski, she is a co-Artistic Director of The Actor's Center in NYC, for the 3rd year in a row.
 Lisa is also a recent co-President of the League of Professional Theatre Women, on the Artistic Advisory Council of Epic Theatre Ensemble, on the Advisory Board of the Detroit Public Theatre, a Usual Suspect with New York Theatre Workshop, an Artistic Affiliate and Audrey Fellow with New Georges, a Drama League alum, a fox Fellow alum and a member of the National Theater Conference.
 She also studied with the legendary Joseph Chaikin.
 Lisa received her MFA from NYU's Graduate Acting Program and was subsequently invited by mentor and teacher Zelda Fichandler to be part of the inaugural year of NYU's Directing program for alumni of the MFA Acting program.

 Lisa's guiding principle is 'helping people access their voices in creative ways on a global scale.'
 She loves developing and directing new plays, reinventing the classics, and is a fierce advocate for women.
 She tends to be drawn to intimate stories about people who are discovering their voices and have big things to say.
 In her coaching work, Lisa focuses on helping people connect their body, voice, mind and spirit through a series of playful explorations and practical methodologies to help present themselves in the most authentic way possible.